Scott R. Noel, AICP, INCEDirector, Surface Transportation

-Based in Oregon, Scott Noel is a Principal Consultant in HMMH’s Surface Transportation Group.
-He is responsible for managing highway noise mitigation…
+Based in Oregon, Scott Noel is Director of HMMH’s Surface Transportation Group.
+He is responsible for managing highway noise mitigation studies…

 Automobiles have changed significantly since the early 1970s when the Clean Air Act and Noise Control Act were passed into law.
 Although the best-selling car from 1970, the Dodge Challenger, is still in production, some things have changed along the way.
 The safety systems are certainly much better but so is the gas mileage.
 Long gone are the days of 8-10 mpg.
 The 2021 Challenger is advertised as achieving 30 mpg/highway.

 Many other improvements have been made to the nation’s automobiles over the years.
 The most notable is the advent of electric cars and the recent acceleration of electric and hybrid-electric car adoption.
 In January, General Motors announced that it “aspires” to eliminate tailpipe emissions and sell only zero-emission light-duty vehicles by 2035.
 Coupled with the planned significant investment in electric vehicles (EV) as part of the recently released American Job’s Act, electric cars will rapidly become a large share of the vehicles on the road.
 A frequent question we hear is what does the change in the engine type mean for community noise.
 Will more electric cars on the roads result in quieter communities?

 Vehicle noise is actually comprised of three general sources: aerodynamic noise (air passing over vehicles), propulsion noise (engine, exhaust, and drivetrain), and tire-pavement noise (tires rolling on roadway surface).